 Overview

 When errors occur, Peekalink returns consistent responses designed to help you identify and fix issues quickly.
-Each error response includes:
+Each error response includes:- status (number): The corresponding HTTP status code

 - error (string): A short identifier (e.g.,